PACE Program Benefits

 A PACE Program for New York City

-The New York City Energy Efficiency Corporation (NYCEEC) and the Mayor's Office of Climate and Environmental Justice have recently published program guidelines, which we can walk you through in detail, but here is the gist:
+The New York City Energy Efficiency Corporation (NYCEEC) and the Mayor's Office of Climate and Environmental Justice have recently published program guidelines.
+Contact us for full details, but here are the highlights:

 First, your property needs to be in the five boroughs, though the State has a program too.
 Then you have to be current on your property taxes and be making capital improvements that save energy.

-NYC PACE is designed to help commercial properties of all types, from multifamily to mixed-use and beyond, but there are some things we need to check, such as environmental concerns.
+NYC PACE is designed to help commercial properties of all types,from multifamily to mixed use and beyond, but there are some things we need to check.
 Pre-screen your property by using the "get started" button above to tell us about your property.
+Note that most condo units are not considered commercial properties are not eligible.

-Generally, if the improvement made to a building saves energy or water, the answer is 'yes,' it's eligible.
-There are even provisions for other public benefits.
-The list is long, so whether you have a fully scoped efficiency project or are just starting to explore compliance with Local Law 97, use the "ask a question" button above to start a conversation about what you can achieve through the program and what type of energy audit or feasibility study may be required.
+Generally, if the improvement made to a building saves energy, the answer is it's eligible.
+The list of eligible measures is long and there are technical requirements, so whether you have a fully scoped project or are just starting to explore, use the ask a question button above for assistance with what you can achieve through the program and what is required.

 The Funding Mechanism

 PACE financing is provided by private capital providers (no public funds are deployed) through voluntary special tax assessments.
 Repayment is made through the property tax bill over a long period of time, generally matching the estimated useful life of the energy-saving equipment involved in a project.
 To learn more about funding amounts and general underwriting standards, please "get started" above.